JHeimbach/docker-php-xdebug/README.md

 ## xdebug.ini
 use the xdebug.ini file to configure xdebug.

-There is also the env_var `xdebug_file` to point to a other xdebug.ini
+There is also the env_var `XDEBUGINI` to point to a other xdebug.ini